reiterate-app/authorio/README.md

 ## Usage

 To test your authentication endpoint, find an IndieAuth client you can log in to.
-A simple test is at [IndieWebify.Me](indiewebify.me).
-Enter your site's URL in the Web Sign In and click Test.
+A simple test is at [Pin13](pin13.net/login).
+Enter your site's URL and click Sign In.

 You should be then be redirected back to your own site and the Authorio login UI